 Your coach is equipped with the KeyOne lock system.
-A single key will open every door lock in the entire vehicle (except the ignition and security deadbolt lock on the entrance door).
+A single key will open every door lock in the entire vehicle and ignition (except the security deadbolt lock on the entrance door).

 The key number for your coach is registered in our factory database, so if you ever lose your keys, any Winnebago Industries[®] dealership can order a new key for you.